anthony-nuccio/PlatformProject/README.md

 Welcome to the Github Repo for our final project for CSC 2053 | Platform Based Computing.
 Here you can find all files, code, edits, commits, and other information involved in the development process for this website.

-The editors of this repository are:
+The editors of this repository are: Owen Korz, Ralph Gatdula, and Anthony Nuccio
-~ Owen Korz
-~ Ralph Gatdula
-~ Anthony Nuccio

 The design of this website is simple.
 The browser will prompt the user to input their current emotional state / feeling (i.e. happy, sad, etc.).
 The website will process the information the retrieve a movie based on their emotion.
 It is achievied using a free, open-sourced movie API.